-You just need to understand what you are in for as far as start-up costs, cash flow, as well as what it takes to be profitable before you open your doors.
+You just need to understand what you are in for regarding start-up costs, cash flow, and what it takes to be profitable before you open your doors.

 Your marketing strategy should include understanding your target market and what products they will buy from you in enough volume with high enough profit margins for you to live the lifestyle small business owners dream of.

 While I don't believe in build it and they will come, I do believe if you go in with your eyes open, you can have it all.
 I've met thousands of business owners from all over the world who prove it.